solinium/r-a-d.io-cli/README.md

 bash <(curl -s https://raw.githubusercontent.com/solinium/r-a-d.io-cli/master/uninstall.sh)
 ```

+### Usage
+Call radiocli with -u and a number to choose the interval in which the timer updates, use -t to open the thread (if it exists), and use -h for help.
+All flags are optional.

+Example:
+`radiocli -t -u 10`

 ### Issues
 You may notice the timer jumping frequently.
 That's because by default API requests are being sent every 5 seconds, so it is likely that either your connection or r/a/dio is being slow.
 You can call radiocli with the -u option to specify how often it updates.
-Example:

-`radiocli -u 10`

-This would update the timer every 10 seconds instead of the default 5.

 ### Contributing
 Unstable or testing commits are made in the development branch.
 Follow PEP8.